 "Thank goodness we have found professional, courteous, helpful and well priced accountants to help us with the mess our books were in to putting processes in place to provide successful future accounting."

 "Best CPA firm!
 They are efficient and always on top of tax regulations and laws.
 I used them for the last four years and have been extremely pleased with their customer service and professionalism."

 "Two years ago, my CPA retired and suggested I go to Jennifer Eubanks.
 I have been delighted with her work!
 I highly recommend CPA Department."

 "My firm started using CPA Department from day one.
 I can attest that they have reduced the risk of many pitfalls we faced during our first few years.
 They continuously provide executable solutions to ensure our books and processes are inline and compliant.
 All this expertise at reasonable costs and great customer service."

 "CPA Department helped me out of a very sticky tax problem created by the neglect of a former accounting firm.
 I have nothing but the highest praise for this firm and the people working there.
 My ongoing experience is just as positive."

 "Great, personal service - a trusted partner"

-"We could not be more pleased with the service we have received from Eubanks & Co.
+"We could not be more pleased with the service we have received from CPA Department.
 It is our one-stop shop for all of our financial business needs.
 Jennifer leads her team to provide ethical and timely financial and regulatory compliance guidance for our government focused practice and we have recommended her firm widely.
 Thank you for all that you do!
 Your dedication to helping us remain compliant, set and meet our goals, and scale for growth is directly correlated with our continued success."